Our Approach: The 7 Essential Elements

 The Gawler Cancer Foundation and similar organisations around the world promote the benefits of a wholefood, plant-based diet to detoxify the body and support its natural healing process.
 The premise is straightforward – our bodies need food to survive and we convert what we eat into energy and cells.
 It’s a cliché but we are what we eat.
 If we put the best food into our bodies, we give ourselves the best chance of our bodies remaining healthy.

-Dietary recommendations by the World Cancer Research Fund in relation to cancer include being as lean as possible, restricting calories, eating more of a variety of vegetables, fruits, whole-grains and pulses such as beans, as well as limiting salt consumption, meat and alcohol and avoiding processed meat completely.
-Many of these recommendations are consistent with the nutritional recommendations adopted by The Gawler Cancer Foundation.
+The World Cancer Research Fund guidelines for cancer patients in regards to diet include being as lean as possible, restricting calories, eating more of a variety of vegetables, fruits, whole-grains and pulses such as beans, as well as limiting salt consumption, meat and alcohol and avoiding processed meat completely.
+Many of these recommendations relating to diet and nutrition are consistent with the nutritional recommendations adopted by The Gawler Cancer Foundation.

 The World Health Organisation states that at least 50% of cancers are related to diet and lifestyle.
 It is well documented that poor diet and low physical activity relate directly to the risk of cancer.

-During our retreats and programs the key principles of healthy eating are presented for discussion along with information and research on anti-cancer foods, oils and supplements, particularly vitamin D. Participants will experience eating a plant-based diet and juicing on a daily basis and practical cooking demonstrations will show you how to confidently adopt this diet and style of cooking at home.
+During our retreats and programs the key principles of healthy eating are presented for discussion along with information and research on anti-cancer diets, which include foods, oils and supplements, particularly vitamin D. Participants will experience eating a plant-based diet and juicing on a daily basis, while our practical cooking demonstrations will show you how to confidently adopt this diet and style of cooking at home.

 Power of the Mind as taught by our foundation is the re-evaluation of core beliefs and values and the practical application of positive thinking can stimulate both the conscious and unconscious mind to assist the body’s healing process.